 Coastal pilot training

-We have approved the training providers listed conduct training courses for coastal pilots.
+We have approved the training providers listed below to conduct training courses for coastal pilots.

 We do not endorse one particular training provider in preference to another.